kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 ## Alignment

-The [STAR alignment](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/StarAlignBamSingleEnd.wdl) software ([Dobin, et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/) is used to map barcoded reads in the BAM file to the human genome primary assembly reference (see table above for version information).
+The [STAR alignment](https://github.com/broadinstitute/warp/tree/master/tasks/skylab/StarAlignBamSingleEnd.wdl) software ([Dobin, et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/) is used to map barcoded reads in the BAM file to the human genome primary assembly reference.
 STAR (Spliced Transcripts Alignment to a Reference) is widely-used for RNA-seq alignment and identifies the best matching location(s) on the reference for each sequencing read.

 ## Gene Annotation

-The [TagGeneExon](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/TagGeneExon.wdl) task then annotates each read with the type of sequence to which it aligns.
+The [TagGeneExon](https://github.com/broadinstitute/warp/tree/master/tasks/skylab/TagGeneExon.wdl) task then annotates each read with the type of sequence to which it aligns.
 These annotations differ between single-cell and single-nuclei modes.

 #### Single-cell mode